shayypy/guilded.py/docs/api.rst

     :param event: The event containing the payload.
     :type event: :class:`.RoleOverrideUpdateEvent`

-.. function:: on_role_override_delete(role)
+.. function:: on_role_override_delete(override)

     A role override was deleted.

     |nestype| :class:`RoleOverrideDeleteEvent`

-    :param role: The override that was deleted.
+    :param override: The override that was deleted.
-    :type role: :class:`.ChannelRoleOverride`
+    :type override: :class:`.ChannelRoleOverride`

 Webhooks
 ~~~~~~~~~